Skip to main content

 Execution Graph

 A visual representation of the runtime execution flow for a specific Salesforce object.
-It shows the order in which triggers, flows, validation rules, and other automation execute during DML operations (insert, update, delete).
-Available on the Enterprise plan.
+It shows the order in which triggers, flows, validation rules, and other automation execute during DML operations (insert, update, delete). aprity also generates execution graphs for batch classes, queueable jobs, scheduled jobs, REST endpoints, screen flows, email handlers, and Functional Processes.
+See Execution Graph Viewer.

 J